Members1stFCU/Members1stFCU.github.io/_posts/2017-11-17-setting-up-dotnet-core.md

   - Setup Scripts
 ---

-This posts details setting up your environment for .NET Core development, specifically for REST APIs.
+This post details setting up your environment for .NET Core development, specifically for REST APIs.
 First, I'll go over the different tools needed to follow along in this series.

 ***
 This is an ongoing series on .NET Core.